Julia Jones: Career

 Jones has modeled in catalogues for Levi Strauss & Co., Gap Inc., Esprit Holdings, and L'Oréal.
 She appeared in Chuck Wicks's music video for "Hold That Thought".

 Jones appeared in a number of independent films before being cast in the Quentin Tarantino-produced biker remake Hell Ride, which premiered at Sundance in 2008.
 She played Dr. Kaya Montoya on ER in its final two seasons.
 In 2009, she appeared in the Culture Clash play Palestine, New Mexico, at the Mark Taper Forum in Los Angeles.

 In 2010, Jones was cast in Jonah Hex and in the last three installments of The Twilight Saga.
 In 2015, she played the female lead opposite Adam Sandler in The Ridiculous 6 and Gab on the Netflix series Longmire.
+In 2018, she guest starred as Kohana in "Kiksuya", acclaimed as one of the best episodes in the four-year run of the series Westworld.
 She guest starred on the 2019 Disney+ series The Mandalorian in the episode "Chapter 4: Sanctuary".
-She portrayed Chafa, the first Choctaw, in the 2024 miniseries Echo.
+She portrayed Chafa, the first Choctaw, in the 2024 miniseries Echo in an uncredited role.